bmlt-enabled/bread/readme.txt

 == Changelog ==
 = 2.6.4 =
+* Fixed an issue with plugin activation when using PHP8.
+* Upgraded to mPDF 8.0.17
 * Allow mPDF initialization values to be set through a filter
 * Minor bug fixes.